nafisdev/nafisdev.github.io/_posts/2022-03-22-elasticsearch.md

 ## Lets Start

+Ohk, now after the DSA round, you are hired.
+We cant just have this, we need to provide a conventional way to developers to utilise these functions.

+Oooh, meta programming!!

+Its there, but we all know, what happen, we developers play around wit reflections.

+So, the PM comes with a solution to standardize it.
+Its time to get the sprint board ready.

+Voila!!
-Once, the fundamental logic is standardized, it can be wrapped around.
-And, apache community has done a commendable job to expose this logic through api.
+Apache community did a commendable job to expose these logic through api.
 Now, all we have to learn is the schema and standard operations to manipulate default behaviour.

 ## Operations: